 - Patch added Exit Saves to the non-Survival difficulties a few months after launch.
 It works the same way.

 - This feature was added to all of the handheld ports and remakes of the NES-era Final Fantasy games.

-- Dragon Quest/Dragon Warrior games also use this when you're in the field, you can only save properly in towns.
+- Dragon Quest games also use this when you're in the field; you can only save properly in towns.

-- In Nostalgia, you can chose to quick save.
+- In Nostalgia (Red Entertainment), you can chose to quick save.
 Then you are asked to turn the system off, and it deletes the save when you choose "Continue" instead of "Load".

-- This was available in all versions but the PAL release of Breath of Fire: Dragon Quarter.
+- This was available in all versions but the European/Australian release of Breath of Fire: Dragon Quarter.

 - Shining Force: Resurrection of the Dark Dragon allows you to quick-save during a battle.

-- This was added to Fire Emblem when the series moved to the Gameboy Advance.
-For those three games only, the game updated the one quicksave any time you did anything of note, which was both very convenient and almost impervious to Save Scumming (the game will notably save the results of a battle right before it begins, so if you see your character die and quickly turn off the game and reload, it will reload before the battle starts, meaning you have to watch your character die over and over again until you either accept it and continue or restart the entire map).
-Shadow Dragon has a variant with mid-chapter save points that can be reloaded indefinitely (but they can only be used once before disappearing).
+- Fire Emblem has had suspend saves since the first installment.
+In the three Game Boy Advance games only, the game updated the one quicksave any time you did anything of note, which was both very convenient and almost impervious to Save Scumming (the game will notably save the results of a battle right before it begins, so if you see your character die and quickly turn off the game and reload, it will reload before the battle starts, meaning you have to watch your character die over and over again until you either accept it and continue or restart the entire map).
+Shadow Dragon has a variant with mid-chapter save points that can be reloaded indefinitely.
 Suspend Saves can also be used at any time in Radiant Dawn in the hardest difficulty (on lower difficulties, they're just normal saves).
 The 3DS games use suspend saves in Classic Mode, and allow you to save whenever you want in Casual Mode.